vinudb/diamond-sweeper-game/README.md

    This process takes around 5-8 mins to complete.
 3) Run command "npm start".
 Runs the app in the development mode.
    Opens the application in the browser
-4) Run command "npm test" to run all the test cases.

 # Highlights
-- Have used react default state/setState for the state management
+- Have used CONTEXT-API for the state management.
-- Focussed on modularity
+- Only one single parent compenent is class based component and the rest are functional components.
+- All functional components access the state using useContext hooks
 - The design is responsive.
-- Have used react-promise-tracker to handle loader visibilty for async calls
 - Have used scss and it's features like extend, variables, partials etc
-- All the async calls related functions are written in the seprate file
+- All array operations are performed in '/src/utils.js' file and are named exported
+- Have selected dark theme for better look and comfort

+#Features
+- The game board has 8x8 squares (initially, all represented by question marks)
+- There are 8 diamonds hidden on the board, each diamond behind one of the squares
+- When the user clicks on a square, if the square was hiding a diamond, the diamond appears Otherwise, the square is opened, and blank
+- When the user clicks on a square, if the square was not a diamond, then an arrow appears, pointing towards the nearest diamond.
+- Any arrows that were previously show become hidden
+- The game ends when all diamonds are found.
+The user's score is the number of squares still left unturned.
+- In the end Final score is shown in the modal and user can restart the game.
+- While the game is in progress, the total clicks and total diamonds won are shown the side panel.
+- User can click on reset button to reset and restart the game
 # NOTE:
-- This project could have also been done using redux or context-api for state management.
+- This project could have also been done using redux or usual state/setState/props methods.
 I have good understanding of both the concepts.
 -